Change pharmacy ownership (not involving relocation)

 Following a grant of probate or letters of administration, the beneficiary of the pharmacy will need to submit an Application to carry on business as a pharmacist by a beneficiary of a deceased approved pharmacist form via the PBS Approved Suppliers Portal.
 Approval can only be granted to the beneficiary who is himself/herself a registered pharmacist.

 One of the following is also required:

 - a certified copy of the deceased approved pharmacist's will;

 - a statutory declaration signed by the applicant.

 The partners must provide:

-Claiming for PBS medicinesThe Commonwealth will reimburse PBS medicines supplied to Australian residents and eligible overseas visitors.
+Claiming for PBS medicinesThe Commonwealth will reimburse approved suppliers for PBS medicines supplied to Australian residents and eligible overseas visitors.

 Form - Privacy NoteThe Australian Government Department of Health (the Department) is bound by the Privacy Act 1988 and the Australian Privacy Principles (APPs).

 The Department is collecting personal information that you provide in the relevant Form for the purposes of assessing the application or processing the notification (as the case may be).
 The collection of the personal information is authorised under the National Health Act 1953 (Cth) and delegated legislation under that Act.

 For further information, please visit Privacy and your personal information.